-The Nissan LEAF continues to be the best-selling 100-percent electric vehicle in the U.S. and the world, with more than 100,000 units sold in the U.S. and more than 238,000 units worldwide (as of fall 2016).
+The Nissan LEAF continues to be the best-selling 100-percent electric vehicle in the U.S. and the world, with more than 100,000 units sold in the U.S. and more than 238,000 units worldwide.
 LEAF again provides drivers with the space and range to meet everyday needs; an exceptional value proposition due to zero spending on gas, lower operating and maintenance costs; and a starting price after tax incentives comparable to a similarly sized gas-powered car.

 More importantly, LEAF continues to provide best-in-class standard EPA-estimated driving range of 107 miles on a single charge.
 All LEAF trim levels offer the 30 kWh battery that was previously only available on LEAF SV and SL grades.
 Along with the 100-mile plus range, the 30 kWh battery can be quick-charged to 80 percent (from the low battery charge warning) in about 30 minutes.
 Charging on a home charging system (Level 2, 240V) is estimated to take about six hours with the 6.6 kW onboard charger.